kartiknair/grotesk/README.md

   )
 }
 ```
-If you would like the same font that the demo uses you can download it either from `./example/src/fonts/` or from it's official website.
-Then add the `@font-face` to your css or if you're using emotion to your `<Global>` element.
+If you would like the same font that the demo uses you can download it either from `./example/src/fonts/` or from it's [official website](https://fonts.floriankarsten.com/space-grotesk).
+Then add the `@font-face` to your css, or if you're using emotion to your `<Global>` element.

 ```css
 /* CSS Example */